-- If the UE is configured with reference TDD configuration for E-UTRA (by tdm-PatternConfig-r15 or by tdm-PatternConfig-r16 in [13, TS 36.213])
+- If the UE is configured with reference TDD configuration for E-UTRA (by tdm-PatternConfig or by tdm-PatternConfig2 in [13, TS 36.213])

 - If the UE does not indicate a capability for dynamic power sharing between E-UTRA and NR for EN-DC, the UE does not transmit in a slot on the SCG in FR1 when a corresponding subframe on the MCG is an UL subframe in the reference TDD configuration.

-- If the UE indicates a capability for dynamic power sharing between E-UTRA and NR for EN-DC, and does not indicate a capability uplinkTxSwitching-OptionSupport = dualUL in [16, TS 38.306], and is configured with tdm-PatternConfig-r16, the UE does not transmit on the SCG in FR1 when the UE has overlapped transmission on a subframe on the MCG.
+- If the UE indicates a capability for dynamic power sharing between E-UTRA and NR for EN-DC, and does not indicate a capability tdm-restrictionDualTX-FDD-endc-r16 in [16, TS 38.306], and is configured with tdm-PatternConfig2, the UE does not transmit on the SCG in FR1 when the UE has overlapped transmission on a subframe on the MCG.

 - If the UE indicates a capability for dynamic power sharing between E-UTRA and NR for EN-DC and